david-rockwood/fimpad/README.md

 https://github.com/ggml-org/llama.cpp
 ```

 When starting `llama-server`, use a context size larger than the default 4096.
-Start with 16,000 or higher.
+Try 32768.

 ---